 Slow cookers come in different sizes.
 The size of the slow cooker also contributes to its average electricity usage, with smaller slow cookers using less electricity.

 Type of dish cooked

-6 Sources for the Average Electricity Usage of Slow Cookers in the UK
+Average Running Cost of a Slow Cooker in the UK

 There are a wide range of factors that will influence how much it costs to run a slow cooker.